Lowlands-L Anniversary Celebration

 Language information: German is the official language of Germany, Austria and Liechtenstein.
 In Luxembourg it is official alongside French and Luxembourgish (Lëtzebuergesch), in Switzerland alongside French, Italian and Rhaeto-Roman (Rumansch).
 German is an official minority language in Denmark, Belgium and Italy.
 Furthermore, there are sizeable German minority language communities in countries such as the Czech Republic, Poland, Russia, Romania, Slovenia, Croatia, France, Israel, Australia, New Zealand, South Africa, Namibia and throughout the Americas.
 German is the traditional lingua franca of Central and Eastern Europe but as such is now being replaced by English in those regions.

 Nowadays, German is the only national language whose orthography requires that nouns be capitalized (if we consider Luxembourgish a dialect of German despite its official).
 In other words, the initial letter of a noun must be a capital letter.
 Under German influence most writers of Sater Frisian and Low Saxon of Germany still follow this rule too, despite there being no official orthography for them.
 All geographically neighboring languages that used to have noun capitalization, such as Danish and Sorbian, have abandoned this rule.
-In the early part of the 20th century, abandonment of German noun capitalization was well underway, but it came to be fully reintroduced during following nationalistic era, and consequent attempts have been unsuccessful.
+In the early part of the 20th century, abandonment of German noun ALL languages and dialects are beautiful, precious gifts.
+So cherish yours and others!
+Share them with the world!capitalization was well underway, but it came to be fully reintroduced during following nationalistic era, and consequent attempts have been unsuccessful.

 During much of the 18th and 19th centuries and until about the middle of the nationalistic era of the 20th century, German was predominantly written with a specific subset of the Latin alphabet, called Fraktur with reference to the printed version and called deutsche Schreibschrift (“German Handwriting”), deutsche Kurrantschrift (“German Cursive Writing”) or Sütterlinschrift (“Suetterlin Writing”) with reference to the handwritten version.
 These scripts came to be outlawed when German occupation forces found that they constituted a barrier for the occupied populations.
 In Western Germany, these scripts were taught for secondary use for some time after World War II, mostly for the sake of generating reading comprehension of older text.
 Most Germans, Austrians and Swiss educated since that time connot read such texts or can do so only with difficulties.
 Fraktur type used to be used for Low Saxon and Sorbian and for neighboring languages such as Danish, Kashubian, Czech and Estonian.

-Genealogy: Indo-European > Germanic > West (South?) > German
+Genealogy: Indo-European > Germanic > West (South?) > High

 Historical Lowlands language contacts: Low Saxon, Low Franconian